Why Adalo Works for Building MYOB-Connected Apps

 | Company File | MYOB Business/AccountRight File | User must be invited with appropriate roles |

-Adalo’s platform is designed to deploy your app as a PWA (Progressive Web App) or natively to iOS and Android app stores without requiring additional rebuilding steps.
+Adalo's platform deploys your app as a PWA (Progressive Web App) or natively to iOS and Android app stores without requiring additional rebuilding steps.
+Once these tools are set up, you're ready to move on to connecting MYOB data to Adalo in Step 1.

 Step 1: Connect MYOB Data to Adalo

 Once your accounts and middleware are set up, you're ready to link MYOB with Adalo.
-This step transforms your MYOB accounting data - like customer records, invoices, and general ledger accounts - into live data streams that fuel your app.
+This step transforms your MYOB accounting data—like customer records, invoices, and general ledger accounts—into live data streams that fuel your app.
 The process involves converting MYOB data into REST APIs, integrating those endpoints into Adalo's External Collections, and setting up real-time synchronization.
 Here's how to get it done.

 Turn MYOB Data into APIs

 Middleware tools like DreamFactory or CData Connect AI simplify the process of turning MYOB tables into RESTful JSON APIs compatible with Adalo.
-For DreamFactory, go to your MYOB service and select the tables you want to expose - such as Accounts, ContactCustomers, or SaleInvoices.
+For DreamFactory, go to your MYOB service and select the tables you want to expose—such as Accounts, ContactCustomers, or SaleInvoices.
 DreamFactory will generate RESTful endpoints for each table.

 With CData Connect AI, a similar process applies.
 After authenticating your MYOB connection, CData provides OData endpoints for your data.
 For example, you can access tables like ContactCustomers or ActivitySlips (used for time billing entries) via standardized URLs.
 Both tools allow server-side filtering, so you can request only the records you need, which helps improve app performance.